Bernard Loomer: Biography

-Loomer wrote a somewhat critical review of C. E. M. Joad's 1942 book, God and Evil, for The Journal of Religion.
-While praising Joad for a "frank and honest account of Joad's spiritual and intellectual odyssey," Loomer was clearly less than enthralled with Joad's lack of familiarity with "the best of modern religious thought," undoubtedly a negative reference to Joad's dependence upon Edwin Bevan and C. S. Lewis.
-He described the book as one containing "loose thinking and unexamined presuppositions" without giving any evidence.

-The thinkers that perhaps had the largest influence on Loomer were Henry Nelson Wieman and Alfred North Whitehead, yet Loomer came to believe that even these two sometimes fell into the trap of "misplaced concreteness" in their respective versions of theism.
+The thinkers that perhaps had the largest influence on Loomer were Henry Nelson Wieman and Alfred North Whitehead, and yet Loomer came to believe that even these two sometimes fell into the trap of "misplaced concreteness" in their respective versions of theism.
 According to Nancy Frankenberry, Loomer's contributions were "as much by way of the art of concentrated teaching and contagious conversation as by way of his intermittent publications."
 Former students of Loomer include Nancy Frankenberry, John B. Cobb Jr., Catherine Keller, and Bruce Epperly.

 Epperly recalls his time in Loomer's classroom: "Always wearing a white turtleneck with a pipe in his pocket, Loomer held forth.
 There was no telling where the class might go on any particular day.
 Our conversations were wide-ranging and unscripted, and we learned as much about Loomer as the “orthodoxies” of process thought."

 Charles Hartshorne credited Loomer as being the originator of the term "process thought" as a designation for the philosophy espoused by Alfred North Whitehead and his followers.
 Later in life, Loomer stated that he disliked the term.
 "If I am guilty, it was a sin of my youth, and I have spent my latter days repenting!"
 Loomer preferred the term "process/relational thought."
 He wrote that "...the distinctive aroma of this outlook occurs when you combine the ultimacy of process with the primacy of relationships.
 It is really relationships that process is all about."

 As Loomer continued focus on the relational aspect of his thought, he also brought repeated emphasis to what he called "S-I-Z-E" (always written with capital letters with dashes in between).
 His essay "S-I-Z-E" contains Loomer's most often quoted passage: